Package

 Validate the generated package:

-Terminal window dp package validate datapackage.json -
+Terminal window dpkit package validate datapackage.json -

 Explore the package structure:

-Terminal window dp package explore datapackage.json
+Terminal window dpkit package explore datapackage.json

 Working with Remote Packages